 B. Consider David leering at Bathsheba or Peter warming his hands by the sinners’ fire.

 C. Consider Joseph who ran like crazy, from Potiphar’s wife.
 Don’t bargain with sin.

 You must exercise control over this!
-Given below are few practical tips to help defending yourself against the most common temptations.
+Given below are a few practical tips to help to defend yourself against the most common temptations.

 - If you don’t want to commit adultery, then avoid that business lunch with your secretary.

 - If you don’t want to commit the sin of fornication, make sure you stay away from the lover’s lanes.

 - If you don’t want to drink, stay away from people who do and places where they do.
 Throw away your cigarettes and avoid smokers.

 - If you don’t want to lust, throw away that Playboy magazine under your mattress and avoid the R and X-rated movies.